Greece Moments Greece Moments

 The wines of Limnos Organic Wines

-We were visiting during our stay at the Limnos Organic Wines Winery.
-The family produces its wines organically and thus sustainably for people and the environment.
-There are about 15 different wines from dry to sweet.
-We found the varieties Ilios & Thalassa and the sparkling wine Moscato Rosé particularly tasty.
+During our stay, we visited the Limnos Organic Wines winery.
+The family produces their wines organically, making them sustainable for both people and the environment.
+They offer approximately 15 different wines, ranging from dry to sweet.
+We particularly enjoyed the Ilios & Thalassa varieties and the Moscato Rosé sparkling wine.

 limnos organic wines vineyard lemnos

-The winery is open daily and has a wine tasting is free of charge.
-The prices for a bottle of wine are between 5 and 15 euros.
-Unfortunately, the winery is not so easy to find, as the location is not correctly maintained on Google Maps.
-It is best to keep northeast from Myrina towards the stadium.
-Directly a few meters behind it is the winery.
+The winery is open daily, and wine tasting is free.
+Prices for a bottle of wine range from about 5 to 15 euros.
+Unfortunately, the winery isn’t easy to find, as its location isn’t accurately marked on Google Maps.
+From Myrina, head northeast toward the stadium.
+The winery is located just a few meters past it.

 The best tsipouro on the island